 - volume, a typical output volume potentiometer. - adjust 1 and adjust 2 are multiturn rotary knobs that have control functions specific to each operating mode. - Three position toggle switch gate on/off/envelope select.
-The HG-16 black assumes that the modular synthesizer gate signal is connected through front panel plug (contrary to the original HG-16 that had it bus connected).
+The HG-16 assumes that the modular synthesizer gate signal is connected through the rack bus.
 In typical Eurorack systems the gate signal controls note activation and e.g. external envelope triggering.
 However, because the HG-16 relies on external envelopes and an external note determining VC input, it can be played both gate connected and disconnected from the bus.
 The unconnected state (toggle switch center, or "off" position) is mostly preferred, because then you can also utilize the envelope generator release functionality (i.e. when the gate signal would otherwise terminate the note).
 The operating modes 7, 9 and 12, however, require the gate to be connected, so the toggle switch has to be in the "on" position in these modes.
 The third position of the toggle switch, "envelope select" is described in the section on the virtual switchboard. - 16 optical slider potentiometers.
 As expected, they are used for setting the amplitude of the 16 harmonics in the basic mode, however, in the various operating modes, they may have other uses, see the mode documentations. - Finally, the mode select rotary selector is used for selecting one of the 14 possible operating modes of the synthesizer.
-Note that modes over 9 have the led "+10" illuminated.
-NOTE: rotate the selector rapidly from 9 to 0 or from 0 to 9, otherwise intermediate spurious switch states prevent moving to or from the states over or under 10.
+Note that modes over 9 have the led "+10" illuminated. - NOTE: rotate the selector rapidly from 9 to 0 or from 0 to 9, otherwise intermediate spurious switch states prevent moving to or from the states over or under 10.
 However, stay at least 1 second at 9 or 0 before the +10 border crossing, because the selector has a rather slow debounce filter.

 In addition to the front panel controls, there are also three ground lift switches at the backside: They can be found at a larger opening in the steel grille, at the top of the enclosure.
 See their use in the section "Grounding and shielding".
+Additionally, there is a horizontally placed single switch that connects the Eurorack bus VC note and the front panel envelope 4 input.
+It allows the use of e.g. MIDI modules that do not have the note determining voltage accessible through the bus.